A Guide to Physical Therapy for Knee Pain

 - Repeat 2 to 3 times on each leg

-- To progress, stand on a soft surface, move your arms, turn your head, or distract yourself with an activity like throwing a ball.
+- To progress, stand on a bent knee, or soft surface, move your upper body, turn your head, or distract yourself with an activity like throwing a ball

 In some cases, physical therapy and other conservative care options may not be enough to provide the relief you need.
 If this is the case, your physical therapist will likely refer you to another provider for further evaluation.
-This might include an orthopedic surgeon, pain management doctor, or rheumatologist, depending on your individual needs and diagnosis.
+Depending on your individual needs and diagnosis, this might include an orthopedic surgeon, pain management doctor, or rheumatologist.

 If you do end up needing more aggressive treatment, don't worry!
-Physical therapists are still an integral part of your care team and will continue to work with you through your entire journey, from start to finish.
+Highly trained physical therapists are still an integral part of your care team and will continue to work with you through your entire journey, from start to finish.

-Did you know that physical therapy before knee surgery, such as a knee replacement, can improve your post-surgical outcomes?
-Improved strength, endurance, weight management, and feeling optimistic about surgery all play a role in this.6
+Did you know that physical therapy treatment before knee surgery, such as a knee replacement, can improve your post-surgical outcomes?
+Improved strength, endurance, weight management, and optimism about surgery play a role in this.6

-The best way to avoid knee pain is to prevent it from occurring in the first place.
+The best way to avoid or reduce knee pain is to prevent it from occurring in the first place.
 Of course, not all knee pain can be avoided.
-But following these general guidelines will help to reduce your risk and help you manage any pain that does occur.
+But following these general guidelines will help reduce your risk and help you manage any knee pain.

 - Wear supportive shoes: Proper footwear can help to distribute your weight evenly and reduce stress on your knees.
 Perhaps more importantly, avoid wearing old shoes with uneven wear or impractical shoes for aesthetics that propagate poor lower body alignment.

-- Avoid high-impact activities: If you have joint problems or are overweight, avoid activities that place too much stress on your knees.
+- Avoid high-impact activities: If you have joint problems or are overweight, avoid activities that place extra stress on your knees.

 - Approach high-impact activities with good form: Not all impactful movement needs to be avoided.
 In fact, there are a lot of benefits to these- such as bone health.
 To reduce knee impact, move with grace and good form (a physical therapist can help you with this).

-- Warm-up before you exercise: A proper warm-up helps to increase blood flow and flexibility, which can reduce your risk of injury.
+- Warm-up before you exercise: A proper warm-up helps increase blood flow and flexibility, reducing your risk of injury.

 - Cool down after exercising: Cooling down helps your body to recover from the rigors of exercise and prevents stiffness and soreness.

-- Reduce your body's inflammatory markers: There are a lot of daily choices that can put your body in a state of inflammation that you can control.
+- Reduce your body's inflammatory markers: Many daily choices can put your body in a state of inflammation that you can control.
 This might include nutritional changes, stress reduction techniques, improved hydration, better sleep habits, and specific exercises.

-If you have any questions or concerns, be sure to talk to your physical therapist.
-They can help you create a customized prevention plan that's right for you.
+If you have any questions or concerns, talk to your CityPT physical therapist.
+A session — whether virtually or in a physical therapy clinic — can help create a customized prevention plan or knee conditioning program that's right for you.

-If you're experiencing knee pain, it's important to get it checked out by a professional.
-Physical therapists can help you identify the root cause of your pain and provide you with the treatment you need to get back to your regular activities with confidence.
+If you're experiencing knee pain, it's important to get it checked out by a CityPT physical therapist.
+We can help you identify the root cause of your pain and provide the treatment you need to get back to your regular activities with confidence.

 Don't let knee pain hold you back from living your best life.
-Schedule an appointment with a CityPT physical therapist today to get started on your road to recovery.
+Schedule an appointment with a CityPT physical therapist today to start your recovery journey.

 This guide is intended for informational purposes only.
 We are not providing legal or medical advice and this guide does not create a provider-patient relationship.
 Do not rely upon this guide (or any guide) for medical information.
 Always seek the help of a qualified medical professional who has assessed you and understands your condition.